section-engineering-education/engineering-education/content/articles/cpp-model-in-a-python-machine-learning-project/index.md

 #### Prediction
 The vector we returned from the previous function is passed into this function together with an *array* of test features.

-We calculate the weighted sum as we did in the previous function then calculate the *sigmoid* for getting a probability.
+We calculate the weighted sum as we did in the previous function then calculate the *sigmoid* to get a probability.

 The accuracy is quite low since we only have a few test features.